top of page

 Past Participate are proud sponsors of this event.

-It is being managed by a local community group in Feniton, East Devon.
+It is being managed by the Friends of St Andrews, Feniton, A local community group in East Devon.
 Any profit made will be donated to the Friends of St Andrews Church Tower Appeal

 FOSA Logo.png